walkenho/Scrapbooks/IT/bash-unix-and-miscellaneous/intro_to_bash.md

 mv old_folder new_folder
 ```

-## Interacting with files and chaining commands together - slightly less basic
+## Interacting with Files and Chaining Commands Together - Slightly Less Basic
 ### Interacting with text files
 Now that we know how to move files around, we also want to do sth useful with them.